nphirning/Crazy-Cool/README.md

 **Important Note:**
 > This is the ***best*** COOL code generator on the market.

+**Final Note:**
+> This code generator follows the [COOL manual](https://theory.stanford.edu/~aiken/software/cool/cool-manual.pdf) for instructions on how to generate correct COOL code.
+If you find any examples of incorrect code being produced, please report to "nphirning@gmail.com".
+You may be rewarded.

 ## Setup Instructions

 The generator is written in C++ 11.
 So the instructions follow: